strapi/documentation/developer-docs/latest/plugin-development/backend-development.md

 **Route prefix**

 Each route of a plugin is prefixed by the name of the plugin (eg: `/my-plugin/my-plugin-route`).
 Using the `prefix` key you can change this option to something custom.
-Currently it is not possible to disable the prefix, see the following [GitHub issue](https://github.com/strapi/strapi/issues/9232) for this.
+You can disable the prefix, by setting the `config.prefix` key to an empty string.

 ```json
 {